 We are here to help you.
-The best ways to reach us are by phone or email.
-Please call us at 487-1018, 8:00 a.m. to 5:00 p.m., Monday to Friday.
+Our office is open to walk-in visitors Monday through Thursday, 9am to 5pm.
+You can also reach us by phone or email.
+Please call us at 487-1018, 9am to 5pm, Monday to Friday.
 If we are unable to take your call, please leave a message and we’ll get back to you soon.
 Find the email addresses of Advisors on our Advising page, and find the addresses of Professors, Secretary, and Department Head on our Contact page.
-Our office is currently closed to walk-in visitors, but we would be glad to meet with you by phone, Zoom, or Google Meet.
-Please email us to schedule a meeting.

 Through the study of history, you can gain an understanding of the past as well as several widely transferable skills.
 By learning to find, evaluate, interpret, and synthesize documentary evidence, students of history develop their abilities to think critically and to express themselves clearly and persuasively.
 Students of history bring a historical and cross-cultural perspective to discussions of current affairs and can participate in public life as informed, thoughtful, and articulate citizens and leaders.